hashbangcode/vlad-docs/usage/installation.md

 Vlad has a number of prerequisites that need to be met before things will work correctly.

-- Vagrant 1.4+
+- Vagrant 1.6.4+
 - If you are using VirtualBox as your virtual machine provider then you will need VirtualBox 4.3+
-- The vagrant-triggers plugin.
-- Ansible 1.6+
+- If you are not on Windows, you will need to install Ansible 1.6+

 Vlad has been tested as working on Linux, OS X platforms, and Windows~~, but Windows is currently unsupported~~.
 Vlad has been tested with the VirtualBox and VMware Fusion providers and as such other providers are currently not supported.

-### Vagrant

-Vagrant 1.4+ comes with the Ansible provisioning tool included so there is no need to install extra plugins.
-If you have installed the Ansible plugin separately then you may find that Vlad doesn't build correctly.

-The vagrant-triggers plugin is used to run certain actions during the up, halt and destroy actions in Vagrant.
-This plugin is a requirement of Vlad and must be installed.
-You can install it with the following command.

-    vagrant plugin install vagrant-triggers

-You can also install the vagrant-cachier plugin in order to cache apt-get and gem requests, which speeds up reprovisioning.
-This isn't a requirement but can vastly reduce the amount of time it takes to recreate a machine.
-You can install this plugin with the following command.

-    vagrant plugin install vagrant-cachier

-If you already have the needed elements then you can get started.

 ### Ansible

 Ansible is the provisioning system that Vlad uses.

+You don't need to install if you are using Vlad on Windows.

-To install Ansible use the following commands:
+To install Ansible in Linux or OS X, use the following commands:

     sudo easy_install pip
     sudo pip install ansible